litslink/flutter-firebase-auth-blueprint/README.md

 * **(3, 4) Data request/response**.
 Data management is the same as a `Provider state management` which is described above.

 **Note:** You can add new events directly from the block.
 It will be useful if you want to observe data changes.

+**Conclusion.** `BLoC` looks like a better choice for your application.
+It is easy to test and scale.
+But experience with reactive streams is needed.
+Also sometimes it required a lot of boilerplate code.
 ## Libraries stack
 * **Dependency injection**.
 Use a [Provider](https://pub.dev/packages/provider) library which allows you to implement DI inside your application.
 It is a member of `Flutter favorite`.
 It means that the package is recommended by the official Flutter team.
 * [**Equatable**](https://pub.dev/packages/equatable).
 Forget about overriding of `hashCode` and `==` methods when you need to compare objects.